Trump -- under fire -- returns to the campaign

 But one Republican aide on Capitol Hill insisted the news conference would help Trump -- at least for now.

 "It plays well for Trump," the aide said.
-"It's not a long-term solution to the problems he's facing, but I think an effective distraction for 24 hours.
-Meanwhile most in GOP will stay quiet because they still see the opportunity they have to accomplish things they've been waiting for eight years to accomplish."
+"It's not a long-term solution to the problems he's facing, but I think it's an effective distraction for 24 hours.
+Meanwhile most in the GOP will stay quiet because they still see the opportunity they have to accomplish things they've been waiting for eight years to accomplish."